chrisnevers/college-bookstore/README.md

-#CollegeBookStore
+# College Bookstore

-#Power to the people
+# Power to the people